vinceskahan/v5wiki/Understanding-paths.md

 weewxd /etc/weewx/weewx.conf
 ```

 It fails because `weewxd` is not in the PATH.
 The `weewxd` and `weectl` commands are in the Python virtual environment that was created as a part of the `pip` installation.
 In order to access those commands, you must put them into the PATH.
 This is what the virtual environment `activate` command does.
-For example, if you installed the virtual environment at `~/weewx-env`, then the environment is activated like this:
+For example, if you installed the virtual environment at `~/weewx-venv`, then the environment is activated like this:

 ```
-source ~/weewx-env/bin/activate
+source ~/weewx-venv/bin/activate
 ```
 Then the `weewxd` command will be found.
+The `activate` only has to be done once in a terminal window or login shell - it does not have to be entered before every WeeWX command.

 ### Other WeeWX commands